alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

  - SciRuby
  - Rubyplot
 ---
-This blog lists down a list of simple plots in Rubyplot with ImageMagick as backend and highlights the work done in Week 3 and 4 for GSoC 2019.
+This blog lists down the simple plots in Rubyplot with ImageMagick as backend and highlights the work done in Week 3 and 4 for GSoC 2019.

 **Table of Contents**
 * TOC
 {:toc}

 # Scatter plot

 # Area plot
 # Bar plot
 # Bubble plot